On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Results in real applications

-When considering the experiments carried out in Sec.~\ref{sec:advantadges}, first, we conclude that increasing the tolerance of constraints on the {\tt FULL} algorithm (i.e. not fully considering the underlying constraints of the generalized essential matrix \eqref{eq:trivial_relative_pose_problem}) and, then, recover a true generalized essential matrix, by Algorithm~\ref{alg:ours}, leads to significant savings in computational time.
+{\bf Evaluation in a non-central catadioptric relative pose problem: } When considering the experiments carried out in Sec.~\ref{sec:advantadges}, first, we conclude that increasing the tolerance of constraints on the {\tt FULL} algorithm (i.e., not fully considering the underlying constraints of the generalized essential matrix \eqref{eq:trivial_relative_pose_problem}) and, then, recover a true generalized essential matrix, by Algorithm~\ref{alg:ours}, leads to significant savings in computational time.
 See the comparison between {\tt FULL} and all the other methods in Figs.~\ref{fig:evaluation} and~\ref{fig:real_images_results}.
-In fact, it can be seen that the differences between {\tt OUR + WC} and {\tt Without Constraints} (the optimization without fully considering the underlying constraints of the generalized essential matrix) can be neglected, while this does not happen for the direct solution.
+It can be seen that the differences between {\tt OUR + WC} and {\tt Without Constraints} (the optimization without fully considering the underlying constraints of the generalized essential matrix) can be neglected, while this does not happen for the direct solution.
 We recall that the {\tt Without Constraints} method does not produce a true generalized essential matrix, while the other ones do.

-In addition, from Fig.~\ref{fig:symb_environment}, one can conclude that this procedure (compute $\mathbf{A}$ and then find the closest $\mathbf{X}$) does not diminishing significantly the results.
+Besides, from Fig.~\ref{fig:symb_environment}, one can conclude that this procedure (compute $\mathbf{A}$ and then find the closest $\mathbf{X}$) does not diminish the results significantly.

-To conclude, one can see that estimating for $\mathbf{A}$ and, then, find $\mathbf{X}$ that approximates $\mathbf{A}$ (see \eqref{eq:problem_def}) will result in a much faster algorithm than looking directly for $\mathbf{X}$.
+To conclude, one can see that estimating $\mathbf{A}$ and, then, find $\mathbf{X}$ that approximates $\mathbf{A}$ (see \eqref{eq:problem_def}) will result in a much faster algorithm than looking directly for $\mathbf{X}$.